ibara/libOpenBSD/make-tutorial.md

 For example, to make `make` run the clean target, you would invoke the utility as `make clean`.

 `all` is a special target.
-If `make` sees an `all` target, it will default to using that target if you simply issue the command `make`.
+Since it is listed first, it will be the target run by `make` when no arguments are given (in other words, running `make` by itself will build the program, exactly what we want it to do).
 Targets must have a colon `:` character immediately after them.
 Anything immediately after the `:` is considered a _dependency_ of that target, and will be executed first.
 In this case, the phrase `all: ${OBJS}` means "in order for the all target to